rakkasjs/rakkas-realworld/readme.md

 | npm run test:api  | API tests        |
 | npm run test:e2e  | End-to-end tests |

-Before running the API or end-to-end tests, you have to start a development or production server on `localhost:3000` with `NODE_ENV` envionment variable set to `test`.
+Before running the API or end-to-end tests, you have to start a development or production server on `localhost:3000` with `NODE_ENV` environment variable set to `test`.

 `npm test` builds and starts a server and runs all three types of tests back to back.
 If you're using a `.env` file, you should set it's HOST and PORT to `localhost:3000` before running the tests this way.

-Since most of the **Rakkas RealWorld** core consists of either dumb view code copied and pasted from the templates or straitforward calls to some library like `zod` or `prisma`, there are few **unit tests** at the moment.
+Since most of the **Rakkas RealWorld** core consists of either dumb view code copied and pasted from the templates or straightforward calls to some library like `zod` or `prisma`, there are few **unit tests** at the moment.
 They are located next to the source modules they test.

 **API tests** run by sending API requests to a running server and examining the responses.
 They are quite extensive and test almost every case.
 They are located in the `api-test` directory.